 - Laundry room or small area.
 If accidents are a concern, consider confining your dog to a smaller area with an easy-to-clean floor, like vinyl or tile.
 Add a soft bed and a few toys to make the space comfortable and inviting.

-Why Your Dog Acts Out After Being Left Alone and How to Fix It
+Why Dogs Act Out After Being Left Alone and How to Stop It

 - Teach your kids.
 It’s not just dogs that need training!
 Help your children understand that your dog needs a few minutes to settle down after they get home.
 Have them ignore the dog for 5–10 minutes before giving attention.
 For younger children, an adult should supervise interactions to ensure safety.